 Overview

 Birgir Andrésson (b.
 1955, d.
 2007) lived and worked in Reykjavik, Iceland.
-Finding subjects in his closest surroundings, Andrésson explored history and memory, as well as the spoken and written word throughout his practice.
 His work was the subject of a major retrospective at the Reykjavik Art Museum in 2022.
-Additionally, the artist had solo exhibitions at venues including The National Gallery of Iceland (2006); Kunsthaus Pasquart, Switzerland (1991); and Stadtgalerie Bern, Switzerland (1997).
+In addition to representing Iceland at the Venice Biennale in 1995, the artist had solo exhibitions at venues including The National Gallery of Iceland (2006); Kunsthaus Pasquart, Switzerland (1991); and Stadtgalerie Bern, Switzerland (1997).

 Works